open-formulieren/open-forms/docker/keycloak/README.md

 # Keycloak infrastructure

 Open Forms supports OpenID Connect as an authentication protocol.
-Keycloak is an example of an Identity Provider that supports OIDC
+Keycloak is an example of an Identity Provider that supports OIDC.

 We include a compose stack for development and CI purposes.
 This is **NOT** suitable for production usage.